Good negotiators recognize the negotiating tactics and style of the other party.

 "Just meet me in the middle and let's call it a day."

 What it means: You offer a price.
-The buyer suggests a lower price.
-Then says, "Okay, let’s meet in the middle."
+The buyer suggests a lower price and says, "Okay, let’s meet in the middle."

-How to respond: Make it clear that meeting in the middle isn't necessarily fair.
+How to respond: Make it clear that meeting in the middle isn't necessarily fair and amounts to a discount without a trade.
 You gave them your price.
-What they've done is counter with a lower price even if it is "the middle."
+What they've done is counter with a lower price even if it's "the middle."
 If they want to alter things, you can talk about what might change, but meeting in the middle doesn't make sense for you.

-Plus, if you meet in the middle, then the buyer will expect that in the future.
+Plus, if you meet in the middle, the buyer will expect that in the future.
 This isn't a good precedent to set.
+Remember, there are levers other than price when it comes to negotiations.
+If you can probe and find other ways you can drive value for the buyer, this gives you more options to trade without dropping price.

 6. One Last Thing